iancoffey/bentobuild/README.md

 The resulting image can be served via KFServing inferenceservice or via the bundled serving experiment.

-The builder can either schedule a standard Kubernetes Job (the default), or try the experimental support for Tekton Tasks.
+The builder schedules a standard Kubernetes Job with several containers to build the imagimagee.

 ## YataiService Required